Stuart, Marty – The Pilgrim (Act I) (featuring Emmylou Harris) “The Pilgrim (Act I)” — featuring Emmylou Harris

 Of course, an album would not be great with just a good story.
 The music on the album is wonderful too, covering a number of styles of country music, including rockabilly, a drinking song, and some excellent short bluegrass instrumentals.
 While the songs together tell a story, they each may stand on their own outside the story too.
 Marty Stuart’s voice tells most of the tale, but a few friends show up to help out, including Ralph Stanley, Earl Scruggs, Pam Tillis, and George Jones.
 The music fits the Pilgrim’s tale perfectly throughout.

-The Pilgrim is one of the great overlooked country CDs of the last twenty years.
+The Pilgrim is one of the great overlooked country CDs of recent decades.
 Johnny Cash called it “a fabulous journey.”
 You might discount Johnny’s statement because he was friends with Stuart, and his deep booming voice provides the final words on the album, quoting Alfred Lord Tennyson’s “Sir Galahad.”
 But if you do not trust Johnny’s assessment, you can trust me.

 I am a lonesome Pilgrim, far from home,